kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Use Cognito with SNS to allow additional authentication via SMS.
 * Integrate multi-factor authentication (MFA) to a user pool in Cognito to protect the identity of your users.
 * Create a custom application that integrates with Amazon Cognito which implements the second layer of authentication.
-Correct

 You can add multi-factor authentication (MFA) to a user pool to protect the identity of your users.
 MFA adds a second authentication method that doesn’t rely solely on usernames and passwords.
 You can choose to use SMS text messages, or time-based one-time (TOTP) passwords as second factors in signing in your users.
 You can also use adaptive authentication with its risk-based model to predict when you might need another authentication factor.
 It’s part of the user pool’s advanced security features, which also include protections against compromised credentials.

 Multi-factor authentication (MFA) increases security for your app by adding another authentication method, and not relying solely on user name and password.
 You can choose to use SMS text messages, or time-based one-time (TOTP) passwords as second factors in signing in your users.
 With adaptive authentication, you can configure your user pool to require second-factor authentication in response to an increased risk level.
-Hence, the correct answer in this scenario is to integrate multi-factor authentication (MFA) to a user pool in Cognito to protect the identity of your users.
+* Hence, the correct answer in this scenario is to integrate multi-factor authentication (MFA) to a user pool in Cognito to protect the identity of your users.
 Creating a custom application that integrates with Amazon Cognito which implements the second layer of authentication is incorrect.
 Although this option is viable, it is not the most suitable solution in this scenario since you can simply use MFA as a second-factor authentication for the mobile app.
 Using a new IAM policy to a user pool in Cognito is incorrect because an IAM Policy alone cannot implement a second-factor authentication.
 You have to configure Cognito to use MFA instead.
 Using Cognito with SNS to allow additional authentication via SMS is incorrect.
 Although this is part of the MFA setup, using this solution alone is not enough if you didn’t enable MFA in the first place.